SIU-CS/Direct_Democracy-production/README.md

 npm start

 Open a browser and navigate to localhost:8080.

-Enjoy.
+You can monitor all changes in the database through localhost:5984/_utils.

+All the database responses are visible through console (ctrl+shift+c from Google Chrome).